 Shar-Peis are moderate shedders.
 They don’t shed that much on a day-to-day basis but expect that they will blow their coat during spring or fall.
-If you own a horse coated Shar-Pei, you are fortunate because they shed the most minimal among all the three varieties.
+If you own a horse-coated Shar-Pei, you are fortunate because they shed the most minimal among all the three varieties.

 Are Shar-Peis Hypoallergenic?

 Shar-Peis are not hypoallergenic since they somehow produce specific allergens just like other breeds.
-Nevertheless, they can still serve as companions of those who have less severe allergies since they do not shed that much.
+Nevertheless, they can still serve as companions for those who have less severe allergies since they do not shed that much.